openjdk/guide/src/guide/project-maintenance.md

 It's always a good idea to also include what was merged in the title of the PR.
 If you for instance is pulling in JDK mainline into your Project repository it's likely (because it's in general a good idea) that you choose some stable EA tag in mainline to merge.
 Your PR title could then be something like "Merge jdk-21+2".

 Whether a merge requires a review or not is up to your Project lead to decide.
-Many [Projects](https://openjdk.org/bylaws#project) don't require this so the GitHub bots will allow you to push the merge as soon as the [GHA](#github-actions)s are done.
-(They actually allow you to push even before the GHAs are done, but that's in general not a good idea.)
+Many [Projects](https://openjdk.org/bylaws#project) don't require this so the GitHub bots will allow you to integrate the merge as soon as the [GHA](#github-actions)s are done.
+(They actually allow you to integrate even before the GHAs are done, but that's in general not a good idea.)

 Once the PR has been integrated, you can clean up your fork and its clone in preparation for the next merge.